 This post will be for anyone who has started working with companies on a gifted or hosted basis, looking for more information on this topic, or is wondering when you should start cutting the cord from even accepting free items for content purposes.

-And the truth of this topic is simple – there is no one right answer.
+And the truth of this topic is simple – there is no one right answer for when to stop accepting gifted or non-paid campaigns.
 So overall, my hope from this post is to at least give you some guidance and to get you to think about what’s the best course of action for you.

 For me personally, my page originally started as the social media account for my small shop, but after sharing more of my personal life and style, the page naturally transformed in to something else entirely.
 So after some thought, I changed the name, I changed the direction, and I started making all of my content as “lifestyle blogger” content.
 And even though I have had the account for over six years now, I really didn’t start doing influencer stuff until about late 2019!
 So currently, even with over 18,000 followers, I still will sometimes accept gifted opportunities.

-That being said, I have rules for myself when accepting gifted campaigns.
-The reason I have these rules is because I have started valuing how much time and effort goes in to all of my posts and I cannot just be accepting things because its free.
+That being said, I have rules for myself when I do accept gifted campaigns.
+The reason I have these rules is because I have started valuing how much time and effort goes in to all of my posts and I cannot just be accepting things just because its free.
+However, there is value in some of the campaigns that I receive that cannot compensate by paying me.
 So the three reasons I will accept a gifted campaign are:

 - It’s a product I was going to buy anyway AND the deliverables are not excessive.
 If I really wanted that product but they are asking for three Instagram posts, a Tik Tok, and a YouTube review, well then I’m passing.
 One post and an Instagram Story with a swipe-up link is perfectly fine.

 - It’s a product that I can link via RewardStyle and make some commissionable sales off of it.
 In this way, I can actually make money off of a free product by talking about it on my social media and hopefully getting some small compensation for it.